 Do you remember how old you were when you got your first bank account?
 For many of us, this special milestone happens pretty early on in adolescence.

 Although the experience should not be discounted — saving up for that first important purchase is important — there are also a lot of things that a young bank account holder will not require (they likely aren’t signing personalized cheques on a daily).

-We would be remiss to talk about Scotiabank without mentioning their credit card offering, which is among the most impressive on the market.
+We would be remiss to talk about Scotiabank without mentioning their credit card offerings, which are among the best credit cards in Canada.

-Here are some of Scotiabank’s staple credit card products:
+Below, you'll find some of Scotiabank’s staple credit card products.

-It’s no secret that we are big fans of the Scotiabank Momentum Visa Infinite Card around these parts — and what’s not to love?
+It’s no secret that we are big fans of the Scotiabank Momentum Visa Infinite Card.

-This card offers its new users an unfathomable 10% back on all purchases within the first three months, which turns into a still-impressive 4% on bills and groceries.
-A cashback rate of 2% applies to gas and transit costs, and 1% on all other purchases.
+After all, this credit card offers new users an unfathomable 10%* cashback on all purchases within the first three months.
+Thereafter, the amount turns into a still-impressive 4%* on bills and groceries and 2%* to gas and transit costs, and, finally, 1%* on all other purchases.

 Scotiabank Pros & Cons

 Wide variety of account offerings for various financial situations